-Embrace rigorous and relevant expectations for all students.
+Build effective instruction based on rigorous and relevant expectations.
 Teachers must embrace the organizational vision that all students can and will learn and must strive to help every student reach his or her fullest potential.
 This is the attitude that effective teachers bring to class every day.
 Embracing high expectations is an offshoot of commitment and caring for individual students.
 The equivalent "success criteria" factors in Hattie's analysis, "Mastery Learning" and "Feedback", indicate effectiveness factors of +0.53 and +0.73, respectively.
+Teachers must also be able to translate content knowledge into effective instructional strategies that are relevant to the learner.